PaulStapel/PaulStapel.github.io/content/meditation/mishaps.md

 I have often struggled with making mistakes.
 I would loathe myself for my own faults, and as a result I would lose control whenever they occured.
 This kept me from correcting my behaviour and becoming the calm and collected person I wanted to be.

 Identify your behaviour.
 Identify your behaviour...
 Behaviourise your identity?
-Let's go with that.
+Yeah, let's.